-The Policy department is responsible for the development and application of the Qatar Financial Centre’s regulatory regime.
-In this role, and in line with the QFC objectives of being a best in class regulatory regime, we are involved with various international standard-setting bodies, such as the Basel Committee on Banking Supervision (BCBS), the International Association of Insurance Supervisors (IAIS) and the Financial Action Task Force (FATF), and seek to ensure the QFC regulatory framework meets international standards.
+The Policy department is responsible for developing and applying the Qatar Financial Centre’s regulatory regime.
+In this role, and in line with the QFC objectives of being a best-in-class regulatory regime, we are involved with various international standard-setting bodies, such as the Basel Committee on Banking Supervision (BCBS), the International Association of Insurance Supervisors (IAIS) and the Financial Action Task Force (FATF), and seek to ensure the QFC regulatory framework meets international standards.

-Regular engagement with market participants, in particular QFC authorised firms, through consultation papers and town hall meetings where we invite comments from the public, is a key component of the policy-making process.
+Regular engagement with market participants, particularly QFC-authorised firms, through consultation papers and town hall meetings where we invite comments from the public is a key component of the policy-making process.